Electron Density Depletion in Reentry Plasma Flows Using Pulsed Electric Fields: Conclusions

 \section{Conclusions}

-This study presented the first fully-coupled, reacting flow simulations investigating the use of high-voltage pulsed electric fields to locally deplete electron density in hypersonic re-entry flows.
+{Using an established and advanced numerical framework,} this study presented the first fully-coupled, reacting flow simulations investigating the use of high-voltage pulsed electric fields to locally deplete electron density in hypersonic re-entry flows.
 By applying $7.5$ kV pulses to electrodes on a Mach 24 waverider at an altitude of 68 km, we demonstrated the formation of a substantial non-neutral plasma sheath that effectively acts as a communication window.
-The simulations indicate that this technique can reduce the attenuation of a 4 GHz signal from a prohibitive 60\% to a transmissive 4\%, requiring a manageable power per surface area of approximately $66\text{ W/cm}^{2}$.
-These results validate the feasibility of electrostatic mitigation strategies within a fully coupled aerodynamic and plasma discharge framework.
+The simulations indicate that this technique can reduce the attenuation of a 4 GHz signal from a prohibitive 60\% to a transmissive 4\%, requiring a manageable power per surface area of approximately $66\text{ W/cm}^{2}$. {Our analysis confirms that the required energy storage for a typical blackout phase corresponds to a battery mass of 0.5 to 3.0 kg, or significantly less if intermittent transmission strategies are employed.} These results validate the feasibility of electrostatic mitigation strategies within a fully coupled aerodynamic and plasma discharge framework.

 A rigorous sensitivity analysis of the transport and surface models revealed that the sheath topology is governed primarily by ion kinetics rather than electron transport.
 We found that incorporating high electric field corrections to ion mobility is essential for accurate modeling, as the reduced mobility in the high-field sheath leads to increased space charge shielding and a subsequent contraction of the sheath thickness.
 Conversely, the sheath structure proved remarkably insensitive to the specific electron mobility model employed, confirming that the potential drop is sustained almost exclusively by the ion space charge.
 Furthermore, variations in the secondary electron emission (SEE) coefficient highlighted a thermal constraint; while the sheath thickness is only moderately affected by the SEE coefficient in this fluid approximation, higher emission yields significantly enhanced Joule heating, potentially leading to excessive temperatures and heat fluxes at the cathode leading edge.